novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 "If you get paid, you work immediately.
 Let's hurry!"

-With Shin Elder's cooperation, Lee Chang-jin began designing the product based on the Shinil Bank safe's drawings.
+With old man Shin's cooperation, Lee Chang-jin began designing the product based on the Shinil Bank safe's drawings.

 The key to the vacuum dryer Lee Chang-jin wanted to make was its high fire resistance and airtightness.
 The dryer had to withstand temperatures up to 1500 degrees, similar to a safe.
-Showing a blueprint that looked like a refrigerator, Shin Elder explained.
+Showing a blueprint that looked like a refrigerator, old man Shin explained.

 "The size is about 3m wide and 4-5m high, right?
 We can't make and transport this big a thing.
 We'll have to assemble it on-site.
 It'll be a double-walled structure like a safe.
 But first, we'll need to heat-treat the steel plates."